 Please note that bullying of any description, be it physical, verbal, mental or emotional, will not be tolerated, and notification that this has occurred will be investigated and dealt with in accordance with ASA guidelines, with regard to Child Protection Procedures.
 The Club has an anti-bullying policy.

 When arriving for your lesson, you must ensure that you are clean – including hands and feet! – have been to the toilet, and have wiped your nose.

 You must not attend the Club if you have an open wound, head lice or an infection, which might be passed on to other members of the Club.
 If you have a verruca, we expect you to wear special protective verruca socks, and request that you do not place your bare foot/feet on the floor in the changing room or pool area to help to minimise the risk of spreading – you may need to bring a small, spare towel to help prevent this.

-RED swimming hats are provided with membership fees for use by ALL members.
-The replacement of lost or damaged hats lies with the parent/carer – we will loan a hat for the first week, but we do expect the child to have a replacement red hat after that.
-These can be purchased at cost price from the Club – please go to our reception table at the back of the foyer.
+CLUB swimming hats are provided with membership fees for use by ALL members.
+The replacement of lost or damaged hats lies with the parent/carer – we will loan a hat for the first week, but we do expect the child to have a replacement Club hat after that.
+These can be purchased at cost price from the Club – please go to our reception table or see Andy to request a new one.